 Imagination needs actions in order to succeed.
 If you have got it but no action, it will remain a dream.
 You’re supposed to have a genuine plan.

 Create a vision, own it passionately, and then drive it to completion.

 6. Have Good Network.

-You’re more likely to become whom you spend most of your time with–their way of thinking, style of talking, their activities, indeed their everything thing affects you.
+You become like one whom you spend most of your time with–their way of thinking, style of talking, their activities, indeed their every activity affects and has an impact on you.
 Teenage is the stage where most people make wrong choices finding good people.

 7. Build a Great Team.

 “I can do everything alone”.
 This statement would have definitely come to your mind when you first thought about being an entrepreneur.

 This is the first step to your downfall.

 No man became successful alone yet.
 You would need a great team to boost the chances of your success.
 For that purpose, You’d have to forget a ‘boss’ tag from your mind first.

 In order to create a prominent team for your startup, understand your employees, be kind to them, show gratitude to them, praise them, make them feel that as a result of their hard-working, your business is going successful.